The 5 Hidden Architecture Traps Quietly Killing Your AI Initiatives

 What Most Architecture Reviews Miss About AI Systems

 I always tell teams that generic architecture reviews often miss the specific nuances of AI.
-They'll check for basic security and scalability, but they won't dig into prompt engineering vulnerabilities or RAG implementation flaws.
-What I've found is that these reviews frequently overlook the need for strong observability tailored to LLM behavior, like hallucination detection or model drift.
-In most projects I've worked on, the first mistake is treating AI like traditional software, ignoring its unique failure modes.
-It's a classic trap.
+They'll check for basic security and scalability, but they won't dig into prompt engineering vulnerabilities, RAG implementation flaws, or the subtle ways model drift can degrade performance.
+For example, a standard review might confirm API endpoints are secure, but completely overlook that the LLM is susceptible to prompt injection attacks, allowing malicious actors to bypass safety filters.
+What I've found is that these reviews frequently overlook the need for strong observability tailored to LLM behavior, like hallucination detection, model drift monitoring, or the specific cost implications of token usage.
+In most projects I've worked on, the first mistake is treating AI like traditional software, ignoring its unique failure modes and security attack vectors.
+This oversight is a classic trap, and it's why facilitating a specialized software architecture review for AI is non-negotiable in 2026.

 Standard architecture reviews don't catch AI-specific vulnerabilities that lead to public failures.